How To Keep Yellow Jackets Away From Ruining Your Cookout

 Don’t Leave Sugar Out

 As natural food sources become scarce, yellow jackets will begin scavenging, seeking out sweet treats, and disrupting your good time.
-And although it may seem counterintuitive, sugar can actually increase their lifespan and reproductive function, making sweets especially dangerous to keep around during these times.
+Although it may seem counterintuitive, sugar can actually increase their lifespan and reproductive function, making sweets especially dangerous to keep around during these times.

 But sweets aren’t the only thing yellow jackets will be after.
 Virtually anything left out in unattended garbage cans can be fair game as well.